Dutch International Certificate of Registry (“Zeebrief”)

 *If a yacht is larger than 24 meters we also need a survey and tonnage certificate

 We offer a complete all-inclusive package in order to obtain the the Dutch Certificate of Registry (Zeebrief) at a cost of € 1695.
-As mentioned we use the government express service which saves you many weeks in processing time.
+As mentioned, we use the government express service which saves you many weeks in processing time as our standard package!.
+All our competitors will charge you extra for the express service.

-The necessarily one time inspection is not included and depends on the location of your boat or yacht.
+The necessarily one time inspection is not included in our price and depends on the location of your boat or yacht.
 In Europe the average costs are in between € 650,- and € 1000,-.
+You will pay this direct to the Dutch maritime authorities.

 We recommend that you also apply for a Dutch AIS & MMSI Radio Licence including ATIS, MMSI number and call sign, as many countries require this to be on board your vessel.
 We can provide this license within 24 hours.
 The costs for this are € 149,- per calendar year.
 We can send the Dutch MMSI radio license by courier to you together with your registration.